senichimaro/mern/README.md

 # MERN Proyect
 This is the first kata about a MERN CRUD without login & authorization.
 It consist of one page web app where to create, read, update and delete products.
+It will use Bulma React Framework to a plaine UI/UX.

 # Packages
 * MongoDB interfaced by Mongoose
 * Express Web Server Framework
 * React Framework
 * NodeJs based
+* Bulma